FUSAKLA/promruval/README.md

 ### Configuration
-Promruval uses yaml configuration file to define the validation rules.
+Promruval uses a yaml configuration file to define the validation rules.
 Basic structure is:
 ```yaml
 # OPTIONAL Overrides the annotation used for disabling rules.